Contact Information as an Asset

 Sales & Cold Calling

 To the inbound marketer, contact information is a prize.
-But, to outbound marketers (e.g. cold callers) and salespeople, contact information is an essential resource for doing their jobs.
+But, to outbound marketers (e.g., cold callers) and salespeople, contact information is essential for their jobs.
 At a minimum, they need phone numbers to be accurate.
 Identifying disconnected phone numbers is a vital piece of the puzzle.
-Ideally, they will have as many details as possible about a phone number so they can gain a competitive advantage.
+Ideally, they will have as many details as possible about a phone number to gain a competitive advantage.

 Customer Service

-Like salespeople, customer service representatives rely on contact data to perform basic functions of their job.
+Like salespeople, customer service representatives rely on contact data to perform the basic functions of their job.
 In this setting, efficiency depends directly on the quality of the contact information they’re using.
-The costs of inaccurate data are measured in wasted time from misdials and in business lost from frustrating customer experiences.
-That may not be significant on an individual level, but in a high-volume call center, these costs multiply quickly.
+The inaccurate data costs are measured in wasted time from misdials and business loss from frustrating customer experiences.
+That may not be significant individually, but these costs multiply quickly in a high-volume call center.

 The Price of Bad Phone Data